 - Project Leader : Fujieda Ayako (Kyoto Seika University, Faculty of Hunanities)

-- Collaborators : Mario Lopez (Kyoto University, Center for Southeast Asia Studies)
+- Collaborators : Mario Lopez (Kyoto University, Center for Southeast Asian Studies)

-- : Nathan Badenoch (Kyoto University, International Strategy Office)
+- : Nathan Badenoch (Kyoto University, Center for Southeast Asian Studies)

 - : Goto Makoto (National Museum of Japanese History, Research Department)

 - : Imai Keigo (Gifu University, Graduate School of Engineering)

 - : Umekawa Michihisa (Tokyo Univeristy of Technology, School of Computer Science)